Skip to content

 1. Ronnie O’Sullivan

-Ronnie O’Sullivan is a professional snooker player from England who is commonly regarded best snooker player of all time.
+Ronnie O’Sullivan, OBE is an English professional snooker player who is widely recognised as the greatest snooker player of all time.

 The game of snooker has seen some truly remarkable players throughout its history.